J.D. Davis Player Props: Giants vs. Pirates

 J.D.
 Davis At The Plate

-- Davis has 45 hits, which is best among San Francisco hitters this season, while batting .273 with 17 extra-base hits.
+- Davis leads San Francisco with 47 hits, batting .278 this season with 17 extra-base hits.

-- Among qualified batters in baseball, his batting average ranks 51st, his on-base percentage ranks 55th, and he is 38th in the league in slugging.
+- Among qualifying batters, he ranks 48th in batting average, while his on-base percentage ranks 40th and he is 38th in slugging.

-- Davis has an RBI in 15 of 48 games this season, with multiple RBI in seven of them.
+- Davis has had an RBI in 16 games this year (32.7%), including seven multi-RBI outings (14.3%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.